Skipped heading levels

 Manual approach in Acrobat

 Probably the most time-consuming and error-prone way is to make corrections in the PDF, using the “Tags” navigation pane of Acrobat.
-See also “Change PDF tags in Acrobat”.
+See also “Create and modify PDF tags in Acrobat”.

 If changes have to be made in the source document, the work you made in Acrobat need to be repeated.
 The solutions above are therefore recommended as the first choice.